saran-sankar/deepfake-detection/index.md

 2. Akshita, Neha: Feature extraction from the image
 3. Saran: Feature engineering using prediction of importance
 4. Bevin: Face extraction
-5. Task of modeling is distributed among all the colaborators
+5. Task of modeling is distributed among all the collaborators